tue-mdse/conferenceMetrics/readme.md

 <img align="center" width="100%" src="https://raw.github.com/tue-mdse/conferenceMetrics/master/model.png">

-Alternatively, the database can be recreated (hence easily extended) from CSV files using Python and the SQLAlchemy Object Relational Mapper using the scripts included.
+Alternatively, the database can be recreated (hence easily extended) from CSV files using Python and the SQLAlchemy Object Relational Mapper using the scripts included (more details below).

-Data provenance:
+###Data provenance###

 - Papers and authors: the [DBLP](http://www.dblp.org/db/) data dump.
 Papers which were part of the main (research) track have been (manually) marked as such in the `main_track` column.
 - Number of submssions: Tao Xie's [software engineering conference statistics](http://people.engr.ncsu.edu/txie/seconferences.htm); foreword to proceedings.